 - If negative, the student or staff member will be instructed to meet conditions for a return to school as defined by RIDOH and will complete After-Illness Attestation form before return to school

 We have added an additional school nurse to our staff for the 2020–21 school year to ensure we can be as responsive as possible to community health concerns.

 Students who are unable to be on campus because of a medical reason will be able to continue their studies from a distance via Zoom if they are well enough to do so.

 This work has been guided by the RIDOH Outbreak Response Protocols K–Grade 12.

 We are waiting on guidance from our transportation partners on bussing schedules and protocols.
 We will update you as information arrives.

 We recognize that reopening campus will likely be a very joyful time for our community, but that learning during a pandemic can also bring with it much stress and uncertainty.
 Lincoln’s School Psychologist Dr. Masha Schiller, will be available for any student who wishes to speak with her, and can coordinate with outside providers.
 And because every child is known at Lincoln, teachers, division directors, the dean of students, advisors, and other school leaders will be checking in with students and families regularly to ensure they are receiving the support they need.

 As recommendations change, and the local and national response to COVID-19 continues to evolve, we expect that you will have questions about the coming school year.
-We’d like to invite you to join an upcoming Lincoln Town Hall Parent Forum:
+Over the summer, we conducted a series of community forums for parents and students across divisions.

-Should your family’s circumstances change at any point going forward, please reach out to your respective division director with any concerns or questions.
+Should your family’s circumstances change at any point going forward, or should you have a question that you don't yet have the answer to, please reach out to your respective division director.

 Peter Brooks, Director of Upper School